About us

 We also aim and working to:

-Internationality is a key component of our activities because we believe that international opportunities and mobilities have the potential to improve young people's learning and growth on a high level.
+Internationality is a core element of our work, as we believe that international opportunities and learning mobilities have a powerful impact on young people’s development and personal growth.

-SOYA is also a member of the Danube Youth Organization Network and is committed to fostering cooperation among youth-focused organizations in the Danube Region.
-We find this particularly important in facilitating meetings with decision-makers and establishing cross-border collaborations.
+SOYA is also a member of the Danube Youth Organization Network and is committed to fostering cross-border cooperation among youth-focused organisations and young people throughout the Danube Region.

 Team